 Pre-Major and Major Status

-An entering student interested in an undergraduate degree in Communication Design is classified first as a Pre-Major for the Communication Design program when admitted to UNT.
-To be admitted to the communication design major and to be eligible to enroll in advanced art courses, a pre-major student must meet all of the following requirements.
+When admitted to UNT, an entering student interested in an undergraduate degree in Communication Design is classified first as a "pre-major" for the Communication Design program.
+To be admitted to the Communication Design major and eligible to enroll in advanced art courses, a pre-major student must meet all of the following requirements.